Plotter Blade Angles - Edward Mathias & Co

 So why do people still use these descriptions?

-Because they are a persistent legacy of an era when plotters and materials were very different and plotter blade design was less developed.
+Because they are a persistent legacy of an era when plotters and materials were very different and blade design was less developed.

 When plotters first became popular the range of materials they were used to cut was limited so somebody somewhere made a blade for a particular machine.